synthesis0x42/synthesis0x42/README.md

-Hey, I'm known as butterflylaceration on some info sites so I'm sticking with it.

-I'm a Year 11 student, and my main research interest is in quantum computing.
+Hey, I'm *butterflylaceration*.
+My real name's Akira, but you can call me whatever nickname you're able to come up with.
+I'm a Year 11 student, and my main research interest is in quantum information.
+There is nothing else particularly interesting about my character.

 Contact me at akira.li146@gmail.com or ask me for my ProtonMail.

 <!---
 tairitsuwu/tairitsuwu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.